 Dental whitening is not a complicated process at all.
 However, it is a bit expensive, and the results may vary from person to person.
 The main steps of this process include:

-5. Then comes the real part, the whitening agent.
+- Then comes the real part, the whitening agent.
 The most commonly used bleaching agent for whitening the tooth is hydrogen peroxide.
 It is applied carefully and leftover for a predetermined period.
 Typically, this period may range from 30-60 minutes.
-The solution reacts this image shows teeth whitening by dentistswith the stains present on your tooth and whitens them.
+The solution reacts with the stains present on your tooth and whitens them.

 Once the process is complete, you may be asked to follow certain prescriptions.
 Beverages like soda, alcohol, or artificial sweeteners must be avoided for the first 24 hours at any cost.
 Smoking and the use of any tobacco products must be avoided too.